Using post it notes for reading comprehension in the elementary classroom is such a simple, yet powerful teaching strategy.

 If you want to quickly assess what students already know about a topic, skill, or strategy, have them record their prior knowledge on a post-it note.

-Afterwards, have students place their post-its on a whole-class KWL anchor chart.
+Afterwards, have students place their sticky notes on a whole-class KWL anchor chart.

 Or you may just want to collect the sticky notes and review them later, on your own time.